Retreat (spiritual): Sufi retreats or spiritual khalwa

 Ibn Arabi suggested: "The Sufi should shut his door against the world for forty days and occupy himself with remembrance of Allah, that is to keep repeating, "Allah, Allah..."
 Then, "Almighty God will spread before him the degrees of the kingdom as a test.
 First, He will discover the secrets of the mineral world.
 If he occupies himself with dthikr, He (God) will unveil to the secrets of the vegetable world, then the secrets of the animal world, then the infusion of the world of life-force into lives, then the "surface sign" (the light of the Divine Names, according to Abdul-Karim al-Jeeli, the book's translator), then the degrees of speculative sciences, then the world of formation and adornment and beauty, then the degrees of the qutb (the soul or pivot of the universe-see #16) Then he will be given the divine wisdom and the power of symbols and authority over the veil and the unveiling.
 The degree of the Divine Presence is made clear to him, the garden (of Eden) and Hell are revealed to him, then the original forms of the son of Adam, the Throne of Mercy.
 If it is appropriate, he will know his destination.
 Then he will reveal to him the Pen, the First Intellect (as it is called by Sufi philosophers), then the Mover of the Pen, the right hand of the Truth.
 (The "Truth" as defined by al-Jeeli is that by which everything is created, none other than God most High.)

 The practice of khalwah is regularly followed by the Sufis, with the permission and the supervision of a Sufi authority.

 The Sufis base the assigning of forty days of khalwa period on the forty days Allah had appointed for Musa (Moses) as a fasting period before speaking to him, as mentioned in different chapters in the Qur'an.
 One of them is from surat al-Baqarah.

 Khalwa is still practiced today amongst authorized Sheikhs, such as Mawlana Sheikh Nazim Al-Haqqani, Lefka, Cyprus.

 Meditation

 Meditation courses or retreats, either in a group or solo, are a common part of many meditation traditions.

-Yoga

-In modern Yoga a retreat is often a recreational holiday, where everyday business is left for a few days (weekend-retreat) up to weeks.
-The goal is to let go of daily stress and problems by doing Asanas rather than pure meditation.